PvdBerg1998/HashKode/README.md

+*Notice*: This library in no longer maintained and may no longer compile.
+See [moroccode](https://github.com/gabrielshanahan/moroccode) for similar functionality.

 # HashKode
 HashKode is a small Kotlin hashcode utility to help you create easy and bugfree hashcodes and equality checks.